danieldreke/software-howto-videos/README.md

 ### Learnings
 - To be able to read text in console move console window some pixels down
+- Increase console font size
-- Use relaxing music without lyrics
+- Use relaxing music without lyrics, no music at all or add later
+- Wait 2 seconds before starting to talk
+- Wait 2 seconds before ending the video